oracle/oracle-database-operator/docs/observability/README.md

-# Managing Observability on Kubernetes for Oracle Databases
+# Cloud Native Observability on Kubernetes for Oracle Databases

-Oracle Database Operator for Kubernetes (`OraOperator`) includes the Observability Controller for Oracle Databases, which automates the deployment of the database observability exporter, creates Service Monitors for Prometheus and provides a configmap containing a JSON for a sample dashboard in Grafana.
+Oracle Database Operator for Kubernetes (`OraOperator`) includes, as a preview, the Cloud Native Observability Controller for Oracle Databases, which automates the deployment of the database observability exporter, creates Service Monitors for Prometheus and provides a configmap containing a JSON for a sample dashboard in Grafana.
 The following sections explain the setup and functionality